sksum/PEAR/README.md

 ## Acknowledgements

-We would like to thank the authors of prior works, including
+We thank the authors of the following works, whose ideas and open-source implementations form the foundation of this project:

 [1] FLAME, SMPL-X, SMPL, MANO, HMR2, HSMR, Harmer, HMRPro, SAM3D-Body etc.